MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   * When your app is in use and **hosted** on the app bar on the left side of Teams.
   * When a user pins your app's messaging extension.

 * The outline must be 32x32 pixels and can be white with a transparent background or transparent with a white background.
-The icon shouldn't have any extra padding around the symbol.
+The icon must not have any extra padding around the symbol.

 * You app package must include correctly sized and formatted icons.
 The icons must match the information in store listing metadata.